Suppan/Humdrum-Analysis-of-370-Bach-Chorales/README.md

 10. Augmented triad chord: root position,1st inversion `res10 (a+b)`
 11. Melodic Intervals `res11`

-Teachers or music theorists can get an insight in a short time into certain aspects of voice leading and the treatment of selected chords in J.S.
-Bach's chorales
+Teachers or music theorists can get an insight in a short time into certain aspects of J.S.
+Bach's chorales.

 ==================================================================